Combat a Florida rain storm with these tips, so that you can get the most out of your vacation.

-If it rains, you'll get a free poncho on Ripley's Red Train and Old Town Trolley.
+If it rains, you'll get a free poncho on Ripley's Red Train and on Old Town Trolley.

 Whoever says ponchos aren't cool is the person standing in the rain getting soaking wet.
 Yeah, a poncho looks like a trash bag had a baby with a hoodie, but they're easy to carry around, tuck away in a bag or pocket, and dispose of when you're sick of them.
-They're also very affordable (setting you back only $3–$4) and available in just about every store and major attraction in St. Augustine.
+They're also very affordable (setting you back only $3-$4) and available in just about every store and major attraction in St. Augustine.
 You can get them at the Castillo de San Marcos, the Oldest Wooden Schoolhouse, and the Fountain of Youth.
-If you're coming from the garages, ponchos are sold in the VIC gift shop.
-A few places you can buy them on St. George Street include Magnet Force, Panama Hat Company, Pirate's Paradise, Natalie's, and Treasure Island.
+If you're coming from the garages, ponchos are sold in the Visitor Information Center gift shop.
+You can buy them in the shops on St. George Street such as Magnet Force and Panama Hat Company.

 If you purchase a trolley train ticket from Ripley's Red Train or Old Town Trolley to get around St. Augustine and it starts to rain, they will provide ponchos free of charge.
 Another reason to love the trolleys.

 As soon as the rain calms, you can walk over to Lightner for the museum, shopping, and even an indoor restaurant.